willsilvano/anki_addon_voice/README.md

 Here the folder is: `/home/willian/.local/share/Anki2/addons21`

-Just clone this folder inside `addons21` folder and restart Anki.
+Just clone this folder inside `addons21` folder with name `watson_speak` and restart Anki.